Highest ever bonus of 70,000 points for the TD® Aeroplan® Visa Infinite* Card! Learn more here

 As you can see it will earn 1 % for shopping at physical Costco stores warehouses which much like the Capital One card it replaces has a lower return than the cards we present as the top 5 options.
 There is one hack around this and that is buying Costco Gift Cards online at Costco.ca so that you can earn 2% and then use those gift cards in store.

-You also have the option of shopping with Costco online which opens it up to using a Visa card as Costco.ca takes both Mastercard and Visa or you can use a delivery service like Instacart and thus use a high earning American Express card like the Cobalt™ Card to earn big time points on those deliveries.
+You also have the option of shopping with Costco online which opens it up to using a Visa card as Costco.ca takes both Mastercard and Visa.
+Or you can use a high earning American Express card like the Cobalt™ Card to earn big time points (5% back) when you buy prepaid Mastercards at a grocery store and then use that prepaid card at Costco.

 Even if you have a Mastercard card that is not on this list but it earns rewards you are ahead of the game, it doesn't mean that your card is bad.
 It could very well be the right card for you or perhaps it is just OK and one of these will work better for you, especially if you spend a lot at Costco stores.
 You should also take into account all your other purchasing and loyalty program miles/points accumulation before applying for a new card or jumping ship from the card you currently have.